adminspotter/cuddly-gl/ui.md

 the [`ui::label`](#label) widget class.
 It adds the ability to edit the string.

-The text field adds a size subtype of max_width, which indicates the desired width of the field.
+The text field adds a size subtype of `max_width`, which indicates the desired width of the field.
 The standard height is 1 character.
-The inherited width and height subtypes can be retrieved, and can also be set but will be ignored.
+The inherited `width` and `height` subtypes can be retrieved, and can also be set but will be ignored.

 ##### Text field resources #####